-

 - Passed

-Compounding is a process that involves creating a medication that is tailored to the needs of a patient when the FDA-approved medication is unavailable in the required form or dose, or when the medication is in shortage.
+Compounding is a process that involves creating a medication tailored to the needs of a patient when the FDA-approved medication is unavailable in the required form or dose, or when the medication is in shortage.

 Compounded medications are made by state-licensed compounding pharmacies that follow state and FDA requirements and quality standards for compounding medications.
 Compounded drugs are not FDA-approved and don’t have to undergo any safety, effectiveness, or manufacturing reviews.